 Metal purlins come in a variety of shapes and sizes to suit different building needs.
 The most common types are C-type and Z-type purlins, each designed to meet specific span, load-bearing, and structural requirements.

 Metal purlins are also available with surface coatings such as galvanized or iron oxide red.
 These treatments enhance their corrosion resistance and extend their service life.
+Metal purlins are an important part of modern construction, providing the necessary support and stability.

 Steel Structures and Roof Types